 To view and/or print our formulary now, click on the plan option below:

 You may also access our online searchable tool to confirm if your drugs are covered and to see if there are any special coverage rules.*

 Some drugs have special coverage rules that may:

 Drugs that are subject to these rules are clearly marked in the formulary.

 View the list of prescription drugs that currently have prior authorization or step therapy requirements and the rules that apply to each drug:

 For more information on how to fill your prescriptions, please review the Evidence of Coverage.

-Once enrolled, you may request an exception to our coverage rules.
+Once coverage begins, you may request an exception to our coverage rules.
 Read more about our exceptions and appeals process now.

 Note: If the U.S. Food and Drug Administration finds that a drug on the formulary is unsafe, or if the drug's manufacturer removes the drug from the market per Medicare Part D regulations, we immediately remove the drug from our formulary and then notify you of the change.